Boeing B-29 Superfortress variants: B-29B

 The B-29B was a modification used for low-level raids, designed with the intent of firebombing Japan.
 Since fighter opposition was minimal over Japan in late 1944, many of the Army Air Force leadership — most notably Curtis LeMay, commander of the XXI Bomber Command — felt that a (lighter) faster bomber would better evade Japanese flak.

 In the B-29B, as with the atomic raid-dedicated Silverplate versions earlier, all defensive armament was removed except for that in the tail turret.
 Initially the armament was two .50 in AN/M2 machine guns and one 20 mm M2 cannon which was soon changed to three .50 in AN/M2s.
 The weight saved by removing the guns increased the top speed from 357 mph to 364 mph (575 km/h to 586 km/h).

 Also incorporated on this version was an improved APQ-7 "Eagle" bombing-through-overcast radar that was fitted in an airfoil-shaped radome under the fuselage.

 All 311 B-29Bs were built at the Bell plant in Marietta, Georgia ("Bell-Atlanta").

 B-29C

-The B-29C was a modification of the B-29A re-engined with improved Wright R-3350 engines.
+The B-29C was a modification of the B-29A re-engined with improved Wright R-3350 Duplex-Cyclone engines.
 The Army Air Force originally ordered 5,000, but cancelled its request when World War II ended and none were built.